josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 To see data pre-cleaning and added attributes see 'pre_data.csv' in the 'artifacts' dir..
 There are also page counts and observation counts from the APU query.
 If you are wondering why attributes such as LivingArea and RentEstimate are missing, check that file to verify it is not included.
 It may be possible to hard code some of those values using the provided link to the Zillow listing.
 In the case that Zip is missing, it may be a failure from the get_zipcode.py file.
 However, the success rate for that query is relatively high.

+You can view the interactive Plotly plot for the following figures by downloading the .html file in the 'images' folder, for example, [here](images/LA_P_scatter_plot.html).

 ![LA_P_scatter_plot](images/LA_P_scatter_plot.png)